syncfusion-content/blazor-docs/blazor/datagrid/print.md

 # Print in Blazor DataGrid Component

-The printing feature in Syncfusion Grid allows you to easily generate and print a representation of the grid’s content for better offline accessibility and documentation.
+The printing feature in Syncfusion&reg; Grid allows you to easily generate and print a representation of the grid’s content for better offline accessibility and documentation.
 You can enable this feature using either the grid’s Toolbar or the programmatically available [PrintAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_PrintAsync) method.

 To add the printing option to the grid’s Toolbar, simply include the [Toolbar](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Toolbar) property in your grid configuration and add the **Print** as Toolbar item.
 This will allow you to directly initiate the printing process while click on the Print item from the toolbar